Mikhail Gorbachev and the end of an era

-Mikhail Gorbachev died in Moscow on August 30, 2022: With his policies, he put an end to the Cold War and was a major protagonist of radical changes in Russia and across the world.
+Mikhail Gorbachev died in Moscow on 30 August 2022.
+With his leadership, he marked the end of the Cold War and played a central role in profound transformations that reshaped Russia and the global geopolitical order.

 Mikhail Gorbachev foto del 03-12-1989 RIA Novosti archive, image 29280 Yuriy Somov (photo processing Roman Kubanskiy) CC-BY-SA 3.0